bproai/pieverse-desktop/Business Plan/pieverse-name-meaning.md

 - A new way of perceiving and interacting with code
 - Capacity for continuous expansion and growth

-Together, "Pie" and "Verse" create a name that represents a complete world of software understanding governed by fundamental mathematical principles - a universe of code illuminated by intelligence.
+Together, "Pie" and "Verse" create a name that represents a complete world of software understanding governed by fundamental mathematical and biological principles - a universe of code illuminated by intelligence.

 ## Tribute to Ramanujan
 The name also pays tribute to Srinivasa Ramanujan, the Indian-born mathematical genius who could start with infinite series and arrive at compact tautologies involving constants like π and e.
 Ramanujan's ability to perceive deep patterns and connections that others couldn't see directly parallels PieVerse's mission to identify hidden relationships and structures in code.